 - When the app opens, tap on your profile avatar in the top left corner.
 This should open you up to your channel’s dashboard.

 - On the channel’s dashboard, click on the ‘Chat’ tab.

 - On the chatbox that shows, type the /host command.
 This should automatically switch you to the stream you want to host.
 To stop hosting, use the /unhost command (without mentioning the channel’s name).

 Hosted or what?

-Now, you can entertain your viewers by hosting content from other channels without any hassles.
+You can now entertain your viewers by hosting content from other channels without hassles.
 The commands are simple to follow.
-Whenever you’re offline, you can always keep your viewers engaged by broadcasting to them hosted content.
+You can keep your viewers engaged whenever you're offline by broadcasting them hosted content.

 Join our newsletter 🎉Subscribe to our newsletter and never miss out on what's happening in the tech world.
 It's that simple.

 - Exclusive Tech Deals